archivesspace/tech-docs/ASTRO/src/content/docs/administration/upgrading_1_5_0.md

 _Are there any known conversion issues?_

 Due to a change in the ArchivesSpace EAD importer in 2015, some EADs with hierarchical containers not designated by a @parent attribute were turned into multiple instance records.
-This has since been corrected in the application, but we are working on a plugin (now available at [Instance Joiner Plug-in](https://github.com/archivesspace-plugins/instance_joiner) that will enable you to turn these back into single instances so that subcontainers are not mistakenly turned into top containers.
+This has since been corrected in the application, but we are working on a plugin (now available at [Instance Joiner Plugin](https://github.com/archivesspace-plugins/instance_joiner) that will enable you to turn these back into single instances so that subcontainers are not mistakenly turned into top containers.

+## New features in 1.5.0

+**Top containers replace Container 1s.** Unlike Container 1s in the current version of ArchivesSpace, top containers in the upcoming version can be defined once and linked many times to various archival objects, resources, and accessions.

+**The ability to create container profiles and associate them with top containers.** Optional container profiles allow you to track information about the containers themselves, including dimensions.

+**Extent calculator.** In conjunction with container profiles, the new extent calculator allows you to easily see extents for accessions, resources, or resource components.
+Optionally, you can use the calculator to generate extent records for an accession, resource, or resource component.

+**Bulk operations for containers.** The Manage Top Containers area provides more efficient ways to work with multiple containers, including the ability to add or edit barcodes, change locations, and delete top containers in bulk.

+**The ability to "share" boxes across collections in a meaningful way.** You can define top containers separately from individual accessions and resources and access them from multiple accession and resource records.
+For example, this might be helpful for recording information about an oversize box that contains items from many collections.

+**The ability to store data that will help you synchronize between ArchivesSpace and item records in your ILS.** If your institution creates item records in its ILS for containers, you can now record that information within ArchivesSpace as well.

+**The ability to store data about the restriction status of material associated with a container.** You can now see at a glance whether any portion of the contents of a container is restricted.

+**Machine-actionable restrictions.** You will now have the ability to associate begin and end dates with "conditions governing access" and "conditions governing use" Notes.
+You'll also be able to associate a local restriction type for non-time-bound restrictions.
+This gives the ability to better manage and re-describe expiring restrictions.

+For more information on using the new features, consult the user manual, particularly the new section titled Managing Containers (available late April 2016).